quacksouls/bitburner/doc/guide/reboot.md

    terabytes or beyond.
 The above strategies are by no means optimal, but are simple ideas on how to implement your first pserv script.
 1. Your pserv script must ensure that any server you want to target is already compromised.
-The computer worm you wrote earlier is useful for compromising world servers.
+The computer worm described in the section [_Your first worm_](reboot.md#your-first-worm) is useful for compromising world servers.
 Your pserv script should not be searching for world servers to compromise, but rather piggybacking on the work of the worm script.
 In particular, the pserv script must ensure the following: